HonkingGoose/git-gosling/docs/about_this_guide/guide_introduction.md

 ### Git?
 What's that?

 Git is a version control system, it tracks the history of a file/project.
-You can use it to share your work with co-workers or with the world.
+You can use Git to share your work with co-workers or with the world.

-Others can easily get a copy of your work make improvements, and share their improvements with you.
+Others can easily get a copy of your work, make improvements, and give those improvements back to you.

 ## Acknowledgements